Jim McGovern (American politician)

-Early life, education, and career
+Early life, education, and early career

 James Patrick McGovern was born in Worcester, Massachusetts, on November 20, 1959.
 He grew up in Worcester, where his mother, Mindy, was a dance instructor and his father, Walter, owned a liquor store.
 In junior high school, he first became involved in politics by campaigning for Democratic U.S. Senator George McGovern (to whom he is not related) in his unsuccessful 1972 presidential bid.
-After graduating from Worcester Academy, he moved to Washington, D.C., where from 1977 to 1980 he worked as an aide to George McGovern.
+After graduation from Worcester Academy, he moved to Washington, D.C., where from 1977 to 1980 he worked as an aide to George McGovern.

 Jim McGovern attended American University, where he received a Bachelor of Arts degree in history in 1981 and a Master of Public Administration in 1984.
 He also served as director of the Kennedy Political Union, American University's student-run speakers bureau.
-George McGovern ran for president again in 1984, and Jim McGovern was the state coordinator of his Massachusetts campaign branch, and made his nominating speech at the 1984 Democratic National Convention.
+George McGovern ran for president again in 1984 and Jim McGovern was the state coordinator of his Massachusetts campaign branch.
+He made the nominating speech for McGovern at the 1984 Democratic National Convention.

 In 1981, Jim McGovern joined the Capitol Hill staff of U.S. Representative Joe Moakley.
 In 1990, Moakley appointed him to lead a House task force investigating the 1989 murder of six Jesuit priests and two women in El Salvador by the Atlácatl Battalion, working with Salvadoran activist Leonel Gómez Vides.
 He later advocated cutting off U.S. funding for the U.S. Army School of the Americas, where several of the military members had been trained.